Bulletin Building, Rockhampton: History

 On 20 December 1910, John Blair died suddenly in Rockhampton.
 By 11 March 1911, a new era had begun for The Morning Bulletin, following Andrew Dunn Snr's purchase of the newspaper form William McIlwraith.
 Dunn's son, also Andrew, had joined The Morning Bulletin in 1905.
 Dunn's employment with the newspaper began a long association which was to last 43 years.
 Dunn Jnr took over as Managing-Editor of the Morning Bulletin following his father's purchase of the newspaper in 1911.

 Dunn is credited with making The Morning Bulletin and The Capricornian more modern in the sense that there was provided to the reader more popular articles and after several years, a series of articles by staff members using pseudonyms.

 It was during the Dunn family's ownership of The Morning Bulletin that new offices were constructed along Quay Street.
-The new address of The Morning Bulletin became 162-164 Quay Street from 1927.
+The new address of The Morning Bulletin became 162–164 Quay Street from 1927.

 The architect commissioned to design the new building for The Morning Bulletin was Roy Chipps.
-Chipps trained as an architect in New South Wales, moving to Brisbane in 1917 to commence an architectural practice, forming a partnership with CH Griffin from 1919-22.
+Chipps trained as an architect in New South Wales, moving to Brisbane in 1917 to commence an architectural practice, forming a partnership with CH Griffin from 1919 to 1922.
 In 1923, following a move to Rockhampton, Chipps established a thriving practice which operated until 1936, when he was joined in partnership by WC Nichols.
 Chipps became a non-resident partner in the practice until it dissolved in 1939.
 The Chipps designed building remains as the office of The Morning Bulletin.

 Capricornia Newspapers Pty Ltd, an Australian Provincial Newspapers subsidiary purchased the property in December 1976.

 Australian Provincial Newspapers is a media company that consists of three divisions - Newspaper, Outdoor Advertising and Radio.
 The Newspaper division publishes more than 65 titles in northern New South Wales and south and central Queensland.
 Australian Provincial Newspapers owns a number of newspapers from Mackay to Coffs Harbour along the eastern coastline, and inland to Emerald, Biloela, Ipswich, Toowoomba, Warwick, Lismore, Grafton and Chinchilla.
 The Capricornia Newspapers subsidiary owns Gladstone's The Observer, Yeppoon's Capricorn Coast Mirror, Emerald's Central Queensland News, and Biloela's Central Telegraph.